SNS2026/SNS2026.github.io/docs/abstracts.md

 ## :fontawesome-solid-file-lines: Abstract Submission
 All abstract registrations (including invited speakers) must be submitted through the online submission system.
 Registrations sent via e-mail, fax, or post will not be accepted.
 Please read the following instructions carefully before starting your abstract submission.

+<u>Information you will need to complete the submission process:</u>
+ - Title of the presentation in English (max.
+100 characters, including spaces)
+ - Name and affilation of the presenter and all co-authors.
+ - Full Abstract (abstract, max.
+300 words)
+ - Presentation Preference Type: Poster and/or Talk

 <!--
 === "Abstract Template"
 Use the template below for your abstract submission.